SophieL8/Plastic-degrading-enzymes/README.md

 	* Change the range of accepted pollution values for the distance from the closest pollution location.
  	* Change degrees of freedom when calculating t-distribution
   	* Change n parameter from n=10 to desired number of matching positive values in samples
-   	* Correlation Method: Change the correlation_method variable to "pearson" or "spearman":
+   	* Correlation Method: Change the correlation_method variable to "pearson" or "spearman"
-    	* Confidence Level: Modify the confidence_level parameter in the calculate_confidence_interval function:
+	* Confidence Level: Modify the confidence_level parameter in the calculate_confidence_interval function
-     	* Input File Names: Update the pollution_file and enzyme_file variables if your input files have different names or paths:
+	* Input File Names: Update the pollution_file and enzyme_file variables if your input files have different names or paths

 ### Additional Notes
 Ensure all input files are correctly formatted and placed in the working directory before running the scripts.